 - Manufacturer - This is the manufacturer of the optimiser.

-- Title - This is the title in MyEnergy(if shown to customer).
+- Title - This is the title in online proposal(if shown to customer).

 - DC Optimiser Efficiency - This is the efficiency which is applied to the output.